-I mentioned earlier that I recommend most bloggers to opt for self-hosted WordPress, with one exception.
+I mentioned earlier that I recommend that most bloggers opt for self-hosted WordPress, with one exception.
 If you are an absolute beginner who is terrified of the technical side of building a website, but can’t afford to pay a web developer every time you want to change something on your blog, the all-in-one solution might be a good option for you.

 - Lots of great templates to choose from

-- User friendly, although it might be a little bit overwhelming at first, because of all the options that are offered to customise the theme
+- User-friendly, although it might be a little bit overwhelming at first, because of all the options that are offered to customise the theme

 - Build-in SEO to help you rank higher on Google

 - You can’t swap themes, which means that if you change your mind after having built your website, you will have to start from scratch